sitaramc/gitolite/README.markdown

 When the push completes, gitolite will add the new users to `~/.ssh/authorized_keys` on the server, as well as create a new, empty, repo called "foo".

+## importing existing repos

+When importing existing repos copy them into gitolite's repository-directory and then run:

+    gitolite setup

 ## help for your users